A62/A644 (Wakefield Road) Link Road

 All traffic between Huddersfield and M62 to the north and east is via Cooper Bridge.
 Is it possible to construct a restricted junction between M62 and Bradford Road, allowing exit from M62 westbound and access to M62 eastbound?
 Bradford Road would then become the main route from M62 to Huddersfield centre.
 This with some modification to the A62 around Cooper Bridge might make the link road unnecessary.

-John W asked over 5 years ago
+John W asked almost 6 years ago

 The motorway and its junctions are owned by Highways England and they would need to support a scheme around this.
 Kirklees Council are in discussion with Highways England about a new junction but this is not to be expected in the foreseeable future.
 The Cooper Bridge scheme is within the council’s control and we are therefore in a position to deliver this much sooner than a new motorway junction.